 This is a series of mysteries, first and foremost.
 Some are revealed by the finale, and some are still throbbing and pressuring as the expectation (and hope, here) for a second season mounts.

 Let’s Talk About Poots

 There are some killer supporting characters as well.
 Deputy Sheriff Joy (Tamara Podemski) as the local police who wants to win her quest for sheriff, but also needs to be under the thumb of the community’s elite to do so, specifically the Tillerson family.
-There is also Rhett’s childhood love who has come back into his life, Maria Olivares (Isabel Arraiza) which provides a sweet romance in the corner of Outer Range, further capitalizing on its intricate paths.
+There is also Rhett’s childhood love, Maria Olivares (Isabel Arraiza), that has come back into his life.
+This provides a sweet romance in the corner of Outer Range, further capitalizing on its intricate paths.
 Each of these characters has a vital role in what is to come.
 Even if the expectation is uncertain.

 Outer Range proves to be quite the rabbit hole.
 There are so many threads to follow, some more compelling than others, but they are all equally pointed.
 What is the significance of this find?
 Can Royal save his family?
 Who is Autumn, really?

 The finale of Season One gives us tidbits of an explanation but mostly proves to encourage more questions than it does answers.
 With a story like this, I’m not surprised.
 While this series definitely takes its time, sometimes questioning your dedication, it ultimately made me engaged to a point where I was genuinely disappointed that I could not see where its narrative was headed.
 There are some gorgeous shots, wonderful sound design, and truly incredible acting performances.
 If not for anything else (and there is plenty), it should be viewed for its technological achievements.

 Narratively, the show takes a concept that is a collaboration of ideas, making it one that stands out even when it is muddled.
 There were no episodes I saw where I wasn’t immediately invested in its next adventure.